Contrastive Learning Inverts the Data Generating Process: Theory

 \subsection{Contrastive learning identifies ground-truth factors on the hypersphere}

-From the strong geometric property of isometry, we can now deduce a key property of the minimizers $h^*$: \begin{customproposition}{\ref*{prop:extended_mazurulamspheres}}[Extension of the Mazur-Ulam theorem to hyperspheres and the dot product] Let $\Z = \Sp^{N-1}$.
-If $h: \Z \to \Z$ maintains the dot product up to a constant factor, i.e., $\forall \z, \tzz \in \Z: \kappa \z^\top \tzz = h(\z)^\top h(\tzz)$, then $h$ is an orthogonal linear transformation. \end{customproposition}
+From the strong geometric property of isometry, we can now deduce a key property of the minimizers $h^*$: \begin{customproposition}{\ref*{prop:extended_mazurulamspheres}}[Extension of the Mazur-Ulam theorem to hyperspheres and the dot product] Let $\Z = \Sp^{N-1}$ and $\Z' = \Sp^{N-1}_{r}$ be the hyperspheres with radius $1$ and $r > 0$, respectively.
+If $h: \R^N \to \Z'$ is differentiable in the vicinity of $\Z$ and its restriction to $\Z$ maintains the dot product up to a constant factor, i.e., $\forall \z, \tzz \in \Z: r^2 \z^\top \tzz = h(\z)^\top h(\tzz)$, then $h$ is an orthogonal linear transformation scaled by $r$ for all $\zz \in \Z$. \end{customproposition}

 In the last step, we combine the previous propositions to derive our main result: the minimizers of the contrastive loss $\lcontr$ solve the demixing problem of nonlinear ICA up to linear transformations, i.e., they identify the original sources $\z$ for observations $g(\z)$ up to orthogonal linear transformations.
 For a hyperspherical space $\Z$ these correspond to combinations of permutations, rotations and sign flips. \begin{customtheorem}{\ref*{thm:extended_ident_matching}} Let $\Z = \Sp^{N-1}$, the ground-truth marginal be uniform, and the conditional a vMF distribution (cf. Eq.~\ref{eq:vmf_conditional}).
-Let the mixing function $g$ be differentiable and injective.
-If the assumed form of $\qh$, as defined above, matches that of $p$, i.e., both are based on the same metric, and if $f$ is differentiable and minimizes the CL loss as defined in Eq.~\eqref{eq:contrastive_loss}, then for fixed $\tau > 0$ and $M\to\infty$, $h = f \circ g$ is linear, i.e., $f$ recovers the latent sources up to orthogonal linear transformations. \end{customtheorem} Note that we do not assume knowledge of the ground-truth generative model $g$; we only make assumptions about the conditional and marginal distribution of the latents.
+Let the restriction of the mixing function $g$ to $\Z$ be injective and $h$ be differentiable in a vicinity of $\Z$.
+If the assumed form of $\qh$, as defined above, matches that of $p$, and if $f$ is differentiable and minimizes the CL loss as defined in Eq.~\eqref{eq:contrastive_loss}, then for fixed $\tau > 0$ and $M\to\infty$, $h = f \circ g$ is linear, i.e., $f$ recovers the latent sources up to an orthogonal linear transformation and a constant scaling factor. \end{customtheorem} Note that we do not assume knowledge of the ground-truth generative model $g$; we only make assumptions about the conditional and marginal distribution of the latents.
 On real data, it is unlikely that the assumed model distribution $\qh$ can exactly match the ground-truth conditional.
 We do, however, provide empirical evidence that $h$ is still an affine transformation even if there is a severe mismatch, see Sec.~\ref{sec:experiments}.